Millstone Township wildfire 'detained' as of Sunday

 Jefferson County EMA Director Tracy Zents said there were a few calls related to a “rekindle” over the weekend, however they were not true rekindles.
-This was echoed by Sigel Volunteer Fire Department Chief David Smith, with both saying these were calls from people in the area of the fire seeing “hot spots” that remained smoldering due to the heat of the fire.
+This was echoed by Sigel Volunteer Fire Department Chief David Smith, with both saying these were calls from people in the area of the fire seeing “hot spots” that remained smoldering as a result of the heat of the fire.

 Smith said that with any large-scale fire like this, once it’s deemed “out” it doesn’t necessarily mean the fire will stay out.